lionelmace/iks-lab/book/prepare-cli.md

 # Main Command Lines

-This schema will become handy during the lab to find our which CLI you need to use.
+This diagram is an overview of the main command lines you will be using during the lab.

 ![](./images/cli-main-cmds.png)